Felice Yeskel: Other ventures

 Yeskel also served as a faculty member in the Social Justice Education Program at the University of Massachusetts, Amherst.

 Personal life

 In 2004, Yeskel legally married her partner of many years, Felicia Mednick.
 The pair had previously married in the summer of 1997, though the union was not yet legal in the United States.
 Yeskel and Mednick had one daughter, Shira Ma'ayan.

+In 2012, her spouse Felicia Mednick donated Yeskel's papers to the Smith College Special Collections.

 Death

 Felice Yeskel died on January 11, 2011, at the age of 57, after a two-year battle with cancer.